codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 If you have a different routing service (not NGINX), bypass installing ingress resources with the `--skip-ingress` flag.
 In this case, after completing the installation, manually configure the cluster's routing service, and create and register Git integrations.
 See _Cluster routing service_ in [Post-installation configuration](#post-installation-configuration).

+**Shared configuration repository**
+The Git repository per runtime account with shared configuration manifests.
+* CLI wizard and Silent install: Add the `--shared-config-repo` flag and define the path to the shared repo.

 **Insecure flag**
 For _on-premises installations_, if the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.